dmsc/zx02/README.md

 So, this compressor is better suited to smaller data, and specially when you need the de-compressor code to be as small as possible.

+In the `ZX1` mode, in addition to the changes above, the format also differs on how the offsets are stored:

+ * For offsets up to 127, the offset is stored as one byte.

+ * For offsets greater than 127, two bytes are stored, the first byte is the high part of the offset (with the bit 7 set) and the second byte is the low part of the offset.

 ## 6502 decompressors